ProPaul25/TutorX/README.md

 ### Acknowledgments 🙏
 - React and Flask communities for their amazing tools and libraries.
 - Google Gemini for providing the API.

+### NOTE

+- If you find the code is giving a model error then please change the model endpoint of GEMINI.
+To see the list of Gemini endpoints please visit: **https://ai.google.dev/gemini-api/docs/models/gemini**

 ---
 Made with ❤️ by Invisipaul